 Unfortunately, several fires in the 1970s destroyed Florida Canyon’s dense chaparral, and the canyon has never fully recovered.
 In the early 1980s the group dropped “Florida” from their name as they added hikes in other parks, coastal wetlands, the desert, and the mountains.

-Today, 82 Canyoneers lead weekend hikes at 70 locations from September through late June, and the Friday Guides lead elementary school groups on shorter hikes in local canyons during the school year.
-By a conservative estimate, at least 500 citizen-naturalists have trained as Canyoneers since the inception of the program.
-They in turn have led over 2000 public hikes since they were organized.
+Today, 90 Canyoneers lead weekend and weekday hikes at 75 locations from September through late June, and the School Guides lead elementary school groups on shorter hikes in local canyons during the school year.
+By a conservative estimate, at least 700 citizen-naturalists have trained as Canyoneers since the inception of the program.
+They in turn have led over 2300 public hikes since they were organized.
 The Canyoneers remain one of the few trail-guide groups nationwide affiliated with a natural history museum rather than a park or reserve.

 Every Canyoneer has fond memories of being on the trail.
 Bill Howell, head of Canyoneer training since 1988, recalls that 200 people made the first annual climb up Cowles Mountain to view the sunrise on the winter solstice.
 They were joined by Kumeyaay elders, for whom the solstice is a major spiritual celebration.